Home Contents Search FAQ Feedback Contact Us Help

 Baffles for glass-lined tanks

 Straight flat baffles are not found in glass-lined tanks.
 The types of baffles for glass-lined tanks often depend on the manufacture.
 In general, though, the baffles are supported from the tank top.
-Baffles usually take on names that describe what the baffle looks like, such as Beavertail, F-baffle, and D-baffle.
+Baffles usually take on names that describe what the baffle looks like, such as Beavertail , F-baffle, and D-baffle.

-courtesy of
+C-baffle courtesy of Jürgen Reinemuth

 The Pfaudler Werke GmbH in Schwetzingen, Germany has kindly notified us that the F- and D-baffles are designs from the past.
 They have come out with a brand new patent-pending baffle design called the C-baffle, that looks to us like it would be ideal in metal tanks, too.
 Like all other baffles for glass-lined tanks, it attaches to the top of the tank through an available port.
 They can also add probes to this design.
 The orientation of the C-baffle to the flow is interesting and is for baffling what the Smith Turbine or RS-6 is to radial flow turbines.
 Because of its design, the port can still be used to add liquid and gasses and be used as a vent if required.
 This makes it ideal for gas-liquid reactions in glass-lined tanks that utilize the mass transfer across the fluid surface from the headspace, like hydrogenations.

 This baffle is shaped like an open C whose opening is directed against the direction of flow of the fluid moved by the agitator.
 The geometry was optimized with respect to minimized bending stress using the Finite Element Method (FEM).
 Have you ever seen a flat baffle buckle and bend under the stress of the mixing action?
 We have!
 This shape will keep that from happening.
 The cw-value of a C-section is significantly higher compared to the profile of a classical paddle-type baffle.
-The cw-value is a characteristic quantity that describes the flow resistance of a body.
+The cw -value is a characteristic quantity that describes the flow resistance of a body.
 Higher cw-values indicate a higher resistance to flow, and a better disturbing effect in agitating applications.
 The importance of baffling has already been discussed above.

 Since glass-lined baffles are attached to the tank top through an available port, ports can be scarce, especially on the lids of small tanks.
 Well Pfaudler came up with another patent-pending idea they call the BaffleRing.
 It has a ring-shaped component with two C-baffles attached to it, which is directly inserted between the lid and the lower reactor body and fixed by the reactor clamps.
 Thus, all reactor nozzles are available as process ports.
 Furthermore, a so far unknown level of flow disturbance can be reached inside glass-lined reactors which reduces the mixing times by up to 60%.
 Not bad!
 Finally a great way of reducing the swirl in glass-lined tanks.
 Look at the table below how it improves mixing times!